omiid

 sudo chown -R 999:999 /mnt/data/postgres

-After setting the permissions, I updated the Docker Compose file to use a bind mount:
+After setting the permissions, I updated the Docker Compose file to use a bind mount.
+The named volume declaration at the bottom of the file goes away with it:

 services: